npangakis/gpt_annotate/README.md

 	* Boolean indicating whether to print time_cost_warning

-Please email us (njpang@sas.upenn.edu) with any suggestions or problems encountered with the code.
+Please email us (njpang@sas.upenn.edu, sam.wolken@asc.upenn.edu) with any suggestions or problems encountered with the code.